cwimpy/academic-kickstart/content/content/01-content.md

 - Why do we visualize data?
 - What makes a great visualization?
 - How do you choose which kind of visualization to use?

-## Slides

-The slides for today's lesson are available online as an HTML file.
-Use the buttons below to open the slides either as an interactive website or as a static PDF (for printing or storing for later).
-You can also click in the slides below and navigate through them with your left and right arrow keys.